-2015 statistics calculate Stark County's population as roughly 374,979 people.
+Recent statistics calculate Stark County's population as roughly 374,979 people.
 Of this population, 14.9% are unsure where their next meal is coming from.
 Food insecurity affects 55,880 people in Stark County alone.
-Of this amount, 31% of these people are ineligible for food related help (either from SNAP or WIC) and rely completely on charity to get their next meal.
+Of this amount, 31% of these people are ineligible for food-related help (either from SNAP or WIC) and rely completely on charitable support to get their next meal.

-The Campus & Community Garden produces a wide variety of fresh vegetables.
-Produce grown in 2017 included:
+Flash's Food Garden produces a wide variety of fresh vegetables.
+Produce grown included:

 - Tomatoes: 316.3 oz or 42%